Ivry Gitlis: Early life and education

-Yitzhak-Meir (Isaac) Gitlis was born on 25 August 1922 in Haifa, Israel to Jewish parents Asher and Hedva Gitlis, who emigrated in 1921 from Kamianets-Podilskyi, Ukraine.
+Yitzhak-Meir (Isaac) Gitlis was born on 25 August 1922 in Haifa, Mandatory Palestine to Jewish parents Asher and Hedva Gitlis, who emigrated in 1921 from Kamianets-Podilskyi, Ukraine.

 Gitlis acquired his first violin when he was five years old and started lessons under Mme Velikovsky together with his friend Zvi Zeitlin.
 He then studied privately with Mira Ben-Ami, a pupil of Joseph Szigeti.
 When he was eight, she arranged for him to play for Bronisław Huberman, which prompted a fundraising campaign to allow him to study in France.

 In 1933, he arrived with his mother in Paris and started to take lessons with Marcel Chailley, husband of the pianist Céliny Chailley-Richez.
 Being very close to their family, he was introduced to George Enescu and Jacques Thibaud.
-In that period, he decided to change his birth name (Isaac)) to Ivry.
+In that period, he decided to change his birth name (Isaac) to Ivry.
 At 11, Gitlis (Jitlis) entered the Conservatoire de Paris in the class of Jules Boucherit, and graduated in 1935.

 From 1938 to 1940, his teachers included George Enescu and Jacques Thibaud in Paris and Carl Flesch in Spa, Belgium and later in London.